mlc-mlapis/docs/src/documentation/services/databases/keydb.md

 <!-- markdownlint-disable DOCSMD004 -->
 ::: warning Don't use additional security protocols for internal communication The database service is not configured to support direct access using SSL/TLS or SSH protocols for internal communication inside a Zerops project private secured network.
-This is also the case for access using the Zerops [zcli](/documentation/cli/installation.html) through a secure VPN channel.
+This is also the case for access using the Zerops [zCLI](/documentation/cli/installation.html) through a secure VPN channel.
 :::
 <!-- markdownlint-enable DOCSMD004 -->

 ### From other services inside the project

-Other services can access the database using its **hostname** and **port**, as they are part of the same private project network.
+Other services can access the database using its **hostname** and **port** environment variables, as they are part of the same private project network.
 It’s highly recommended that you utilize the **==connectionString==** environment variable that Zerops creates automatically.
 More information related to **connectionString** can be found in the dedicated [environment variables](/documentation/environment-variables/how-to-access.html) section.
 See also a list of all automatically generated [environment variables](/documentation/environment-variables/helper-variables.html#keydb-redis) for the KeyDB service.

 For more flexibility with future potential hostname changes, it's always recommended to use them indirectly via [custom environment variables](/knowledge-base/best-practices/how-to-use-environment-variables-efficiently.html) (referencing implicit Zerops environment [variables](/documentation/environment-variables/helper-variables.html#postgresql)) in each project service separately.
 This allows you to eliminate all direct dependencies in the application code, which in turn means simplification and increased flexibility.
 Another reason not to hard-code the values inside your applications is that it can be dangerous because it is easy to commit them (like your credentials) into a repository, potentially exposing them to more people than intended.